tcdi/plrust/plrustc/README.md

 ## Details

-Some additional details are provided for users who intend to run PL/Rust and plrustc under restricted environments via seccomp and/or selinux.
+Some additional details are provided for users who intend to run PL/Rust and plrustc under restricted environments via seccomp and/or SELinux.
 These details are subject to change, although if that occurs it will be noted in the changelog.

 ### Sysroot configuration